Basil Radford

 Arthur Basil Radford (25 June 1897 – 20 October 1952) was an English character actor who featured in many British films of the 1930s and 1940s.

 He trained at the Royal Academy of Dramatic Art and made his first stage appearance in July 1924.
 He is probably best remembered for his appearances alongside Naunton Wayne as two cricket-obsessed Englishmen in several films from 1938 to 1949.

 Early life

 Radford was born in Chester, England, on 25 June 1897.

 First World War

-He was a commissioned officer in the British South Staffordshire Regiment in the First World War, in 1918 transferring into the Royal Air Force, ending the war as a subaltern when he was demobilised in 1920.
+He was a commissioned officer in the South Staffordshire Regiment in the First World War, in 1918 transferring into the Royal Air Force, ending the war as a subaltern when he was demobilised in 1920.
 Radford had a crescent-shaped scar on his right cheek from a wound sustained during his time in the trenches.
 Depending on the lighting and camera angle it varied from barely perceptible to prominent.